Banana Plant vs. Bird of Paradise: 7 Key Differences

 bird of paradise vs banana plant: key Differences

-The biggest difference between the two is fruit vs flower.
+The biggest difference between the two is Fruit vs Flower.
+They belong to different plant families but share similar leaf shapes and tropical care needs.
 The main difference is that banana plants (Musa spp.) produce edible fruit and grow from pseudostems, while bird of paradise (Strelitzia spp.) produces dramatic, bird-shaped flowers and grows in clumps of stalks.
-They belong to different plant families but share similar leaf shapes and tropical care needs.

 Why People Confuse the Banana Tree vs Bird of Paradise